When do the introductory days take place?

 Which deadlines must I take into account at the very beginning?

 Particular attention has to be paid to the short-dated registration deadlines for the MuK department's courses (German abbreviation for Management and Communication).
-In summer semester 2020, online registration times are from February 20 to March 20, 2020.
+In winter semester 2020/21, online registration times are from September 1 to October 30, 2020.
 For more information, please refer to: https://studien-sb-service.th-mittelhessen.de/docu/online.html

 Our department's current registration times and deadlines can be found here.